|

 JOHN WESLEY (1703-1791)

-against slavery and condemned it powerfully.
-His work "Thoughts Upon
+eloquently wrote against slavery and condemned it powerfully.
+His work

-Slavery" published in 1774 is unequalled in its forceful condemnation of the
+"Thoughts Upon Slavery" published in 1774 is unequalled in its forceful

-that is, to every child of man, to every partaker of human nature.
-Let none
+every child of man, to every partaker of human nature.
+Let none serve

-serve you but by his own act and deed, by his own voluntary choice.
-Away
+you but by his own act and deed, by his own voluntary choice.
+Away with

-with all whips, all chains, all compulsion!
-Be gentle toward all men; and
+all whips, all chains, all compulsion!
+Be gentle toward all men; and see

 you."